 - i.
 Copies of all loan notes and regulatory agreements encumbering the property; - ii.
 A copy of any project-based income or operating subsidy agreements and rent schedules; - iii.
 Audited financial statements for the development covering the three (3) most recent years; - iv.
 A physical needs assessment or, for RD applications, an "as-is" CNA that meets USDA-RD requirements; - v.
 If the development has HUD or MHDC financing or is encumbered by a LIHTC LURA or an MHDC Regulatory Agreement ("Regulatory Agreement"), then a letter from HUD and MHDC indicating the need for preservation is required (please see vi. below if the proposed preservation development has an RD loan); - vi.
-If the proposed development includes USDA-RD financing, the application must include a letter of preservation from MHDC and a letter addressed to MHDC from the RD State Office indicating (1) RD support for the application, and (2) the applicant has met with either the RD State Office or Area Specialists prior to preparing/submitting the application to MHDC.
+If the proposed development includes USDA-RD financing, the application must include a letter of preservation from MHDC and a letter addressed to MHDC from USDA Rural Development indicating (1) RD support for the application, and (2) the applicant has met with USDA Rural Development prior to preparing/submitting the application to MHDC.
 The purpose of the meeting is to review the entire structure of the proposal with RD including, but not limited to, a discussion of the proposed scope of work, Capital Needs Assessment ("CNA"), financing structure, rents charged, operating budget, the potential amount of additional RD required Replacement Reserves, and any other unique feature or complexities pertaining to the development application.
 It is recommended applicants supply RD with a copy of the "as-is" CNA prior to this meeting; and - vii.
-All requests to MHDC for preservation letters must be made no later than 45days prior to application submission deadline. - 6.
-CDBG-DR. Applications that include leveraging CDBG-DR funds as a source are strongly encouraged.
-CDBG has established two separate DR programs, which cover different geographic regions of the state. - For applicants proposing to utilize CDBG-DR 4317, applicants must obtain a Letter of Intent (LOI) from the Missouri Department of Economic Development (DED) and include this letter with their LIHTC application submission.
-LOIs will only be issued for projects located within one of the five DR-4317 Most Impacted and Distressed ZIP codes: 63935, 63965, 64850, 65616, 65775.
-This is the final application cycle that DED anticipates accepting applications for funding in partnership with MHDC for CDBG-DR 4317 resources. - For applicants proposing to utilize the CDBG-DR 4451 funding, these applications must obtain a Letter of Intent from the lead applicant, Jefferson City.
-Projects must be located within the DR-4451 Most Impacted and Distressed county of Cole.
+All requests to MHDC for preservation letters must be made no later than 40 days prior to application submission deadline. - CDBG-DR. Applications that include leveraging CDBG-DR funds as a source are strongly encouraged.
+For applicants proposing to utilize the CDBG-DR 4451 funding, these applications must obtain a letter of Intent from the lead applicant, Jefferson City.
+Projects must be located within the DR-4451 Most Impacted and Distressed County of Cole. - 7.
+Veteran's Housing (9% Applications eligible for up to 30% boost in eligible basis).
+Applicants developing Service- Enriched Housing targeting Veterans are eligible for this priority.
+Developments must offer significant services tailored to the Veteran tenant population.
+Provided services should enhance Veteran tenant housing stability and independence.
+A substance abuse program must be included in the proposal.